graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration6.md

 When auto detecting graph types from CLR types (usually within `AutoRegisteringObjectGraphType` or the expression syntax of `Field(x => x.Member)`), previously any type except `string` that implemented `IEnumerable` was considered a list type.
-This would includes types such as dictionary types, making it impossible to register a CLR type that dervies from a dictionary for automatic mapping.
+This would includes types such as dictionary types, making it impossible to register a CLR type that derives from a dictionary for automatic mapping.

 Now only the following types or generic types are considered list types: